 Calvin University offers a Master of Arts in Media and Strategic Communication (MMSC) through its Department of Communication.
 This program focuses on merging communication strategies and innovative communication technologies with creative development principles to prepare students to step into impactful media management, journalism, branding, marketing, and virtual content production roles.
 Students take courses in multiplatform media storytelling, audience research and analytics, communication ethics and law, media and its impact on society, and media production processes.
 Students also complete a mini-internship in a creative media setting, as well as a master’s project that serves as the culmination of all that they have learned and experienced in the program.
 Electives in this program enable students to focus on advanced advertising, multimedia journalism, and public relations, and include media labs to give students hands-on experience with the concepts they learn in class.
 While the program is offered on-campus, students can also elect to mix and match online and on-campus courses to create a hybrid program.

 Michigan State University’s (MSU) College of Communication Arts and Sciences in East Lansing offers a Master of Arts in Communication with two tracks–a thesis track for students seeking to pursue a PhD post-graduation, and a comprehensive examination option for students who want to pursue a career in communication immediately after their master’s program.
-Within these two tracks, students can choose a focus area in Interpersonal Communication, Organizational Communication, Mediated Communication, Persuasion and Social Influence, Political Communication, or Intercultural Communication.
+Within these two tracks, students can choose from focus areas in Interpersonal Communication, Organizational Communication, Mediated Communication, Persuasion and Social Influence, Political Communication, and Intercultural Communication.
+Students of the thesis track take core courses in communication theory, quantitative research methods, communication theory and processes, and applied communication research, while students of the comprehensive exam track take core courses in communication theory and processes, and quantitative research.
+Students then take electives in areas such as communication in close relationships, mass communication theory and practice, organizational communication, mass communication and public health, health communication, cross-cultural communication, and persuasion.

-MSU’s College of Communication Arts and Sciences in collaboration with the College of Human Medicine offers a Master of Arts in Health and Risk Communication that gives students an interdisciplinary understanding of health communication and risk communication principles and methods, and how to promote public health in organizational settings such as hospitals, private companies, and government agencies.
-Students in this program take courses in mass communication and public health, epidemiology, health communication, media relations, science writing, and research methods.
-Students must also complete an internship and a written comprehensive examination.
+MSU’s College of Communication Arts and Sciences in collaboration with the College of Human Medicine offers a Master of Arts in Health and Risk Communication that gives students an interdisciplinary understanding of health communication and risk communication principles and methods.
+This program prepares students to promote public health in organizational settings such as hospitals, private companies, and government agencies.
+Students in this program take courses in mass communication and public health, introductory epidemiology, health communication for diverse populations, advertising for the health sciences, environmental and health journalism, media relations, science writing, and applied communication research methods.
+Students must also complete an internship and either a written comprehensive examination or a master’s thesis for their final graduation requirement.

-Oakland University’s Department of Communication, Journalism, and Public Relations in Rochester offers a Master of Arts in Communication with specializations in Culture and Communication, Interpersonal Communication, and Media Studies.
-Core classes in this program cover topics in graduate studies in communication, philosophy of communication studies, and qualitative and quantitative research methods in communication.
-Students then take classes specific to their concentration.
-For example, students concentrating in Culture and Communication may take classes in communication and cultural citizenship, the rhetoric of popular culture, and feminist rhetorical theory, while students of the Interpersonal Communication concentration may take classes in family communication, classroom communication, advanced interpersonal communication, and non-verbal communication.
-As the culmination of their degree program, students must complete either a master’s thesis, a comprehensive exam, or a creative project.
+Oakland University’s Department of Communication, Journalism, and Public Relations in Rochester offers a Master of Arts in Communication with areas of study in Culture and Communication, Interpersonal Communication, and Media Studies.
+Core classes in this program cover topics in communication studies scholarship, philosophy of communication studies, qualitative and quantitative research methods in communication, and audience research in media studies.
+Students then take electives according to their desired areas of focus.
+For example, students interested in Culture and Communication may take classes in communication and cultural citizenship, the rhetoric of popular culture, organizational communication, health communication, and feminist rhetorical theory, while students who want to focus in Interpersonal Communication may take classes in family communication, classroom communication, advanced interpersonal communication, and non-verbal communication.
+Media Studies courses that students can choose from include classes in global media, gender and sexuality in media, video games and identity, and theorizing media.
+As the culmination of their degree program, students must complete a master’s thesis, a comprehensive exam, or a creative project.

 Online Master’s in Communication Programs in Michigan